All you need to know about registering to vote

 Tell 5 friends and family to register to vote now

-At this election, make sure your voice is heard loud and clear.
+At the next election, make sure your voice is heard loud and clear.

-Make sure you’re registered to vote by 18 April — and ask your friends and family to do the same.
+Make sure you’re registered to vote — and ask your friends and family to do the same.

 Registering only takes 5 minutes – so if you have time, why not do it now and get it out of the way?